 Anglia in Bloom Virtual Awards 2021

-Redbourn in Bloom have entered all 10 categories, with 2 projects entered for 2 of these categories and 3 "It's Your Neighbourhood" projects.
+Redbourn in Bloom entered all 10 categories, with 2 projects entered for 2 of these categories and 3 "It's Your Neighbourhood" projects.
 A total of 15 entries!
-Here's keeping everything crossed for great success this year!
+Here are the results:

 SPRING PLANTING DISPLAY – HIGH ST. REDBOURN